sakibcy/Flutter-Features/README.md

 `CupertinoNavigationBar` Implements the iOS visual layout toolbar at the top of the screen

-The following widgets can be used with both Material Design and Cupertino:
+#### The following widgets can be used with both Material Design and Cupertino:

 `SingleChildScrollview` This adds vertical or horizontal scrolling ability to a single child widget.

 `Padding` This adds left, top, right, and bottom padding.

 `Column` This displays a vertical list of child widgets.

 `Row` This displays a horizontal list of child widgets.

 `Container` This widget can be used as an empty placeholder (invisible) or can specify height, width, color, transform (rotate, move, skew), and many more properties.

 `Expanded` This expands and fills the available space for the child widget that belongs to a Column or Row widget.

 `Text` The Text widget is a great way to display labels on the screen.
 It can be configured to be a single line or multiple lines.
 An optional style argument can be applied to change the color, font, size, and many other properties.

+`Stack` What a powerful widget!
+Stack lets you stack widgets on top of each other and use a Positioned (optional) widget to align each child of the Stack for the layout needed.
+A great example is a shopping cart icon with a small red circle on the upper right to show the number of items to purchase.

+`Positioned` The Positioned widget works with the Stack widget to control child positioning and size.
+A Positioned widget allows you to set the height and width.
+You can also specify the position location distance from the top, bottom, left, and right sides of the
+Stack widget.